 |

-| Full moon |
+Full moon |

-| Although these values are small, they cannot be ignored over long periods of time.
-Interesting in this respect is that the tide effect shows a very pronounced function of the distance between earth and moon.
-For this reason, the variations must have been much greater in the past as the moon was closer to the earth, than they are today (1).
+| Although this value is small, it cannot be ignored over long periods.
+Interesting in this respect is that the tide effect shows a very pronounced function of the distance between Earth and moon.
+For this reason, the variations must have been much greater in the past as the moon was closer to the Earth, than it is today (1).

-Stabilization of earth’s axis:
+Stabilization of Earths axis:

 These 59 | Menu |